Finding Relief with Antihistamine First-Generation vs. Second-Generation

 There are two main generations of antihistamines: first-generation and second-generation.
 As the name suggests, first-generation is the first antihistamines developed and were introduced in the 1940s.
 Examples of first-generation antihistamines are Diphenhydramine, Chlorpheniramine, and Promethazine.
 They are effective in treating allergy symptoms such as runny nose, itchiness, rashes, and hives.
 Besides, it can be used to treat motion sickness due to its sedative effects.
 The main side effects of first-generation antihistamines are they can cause dry mouth, drowsiness, blurred vision, and dizziness because they can easily cross the blood-brain barrier.
 Thus, if you’re taking first-generation antihistamines, we advise you to avoid driving vehicles or operating any heavy machinery.

 Second-generation antihistamines were first developed in the 1980s.
 Second-generation antihistamines focus on overcoming the main drawbacks of first-generation antihistamines, which are drowsiness and sedation.
 Because second-generation antihistamines are less likely to cross our blood-brain barrier, thus, the side effects are greatly reduced.
-Example of second-generation antihistamines are Cetrizine, Levocetirizine, Loratadine, Desloratadine, Fexofenadine.
+Example of second-generation antihistamines are Bilaxten (Bilastine), Cetrizine, Levocetirizine, Loratadine, Desloratadine and Fexofenadine.
 These antihistamines are suitable for daytime use and usually has a longer duration of action.
 Thus, for people who still want to work or do their daily routines, it is advisable to take second-generation antihistamines.

 However, a small subset of people may experience drowsiness even after taking second-generation antihistamines.
 If it is your first time taking second-generation antihistamine, be alert of the changes in your body and avoid driving if you experience drowsiness/sedation.